The Latest: Pfizer gives vaccine data from kids 5-11 to FDA

 WELLINGTON, New Zealand — New Zealand is relaxing travel restrictions in Auckland six weeks after the nation’s most populous city was locked down due to the coronavirus.

-People will be able to cross the city boundary beginning Monday night if they are permanently relocating, have shared caring-giving arrangements or are returning home.
+People can cross the city boundary beginning Monday night if they are permanently relocating, have shared caring-giving arrangements or are returning home.
 Those leaving Auckland on care-giving trips will have to be tested for the virus within a week of their departure.

 Prime Minister Jacinda Ardern says more flexibility is being given because the system of pandemic restrictions is “currently doing its job.”